-But wasn’t BOSS released just a few months ago? never mind, infact, read further “[for your own operating system] source code is with you and then nobody knows what’s that“, now anyone with basic knowledge of security will call this security through obsecurity which never works.
+But wasn’t BOSS released just a few months ago? never mind, in fact, read further “[for your own operating system] source code is with you and then nobody knows what’s that“, now anyone with basic knowledge of security will call this security through obscurity which never works.

 - India’s own processor chip [Zerone Corp.]

-But DRDO has ANUPAMA[pdf] from ANURAG labs, isnt this a general purpose processor?
+But DRDO has ANUPAMA from ANURAG labs, isn’t this a general-purpose processor?

-My Suggestion: If government is really worried about processor chips from international companies, they can manufacture their own processor around OpenSPARC core but why spent effort on reinventing the wheel.
+Suggestion: If the government is really worried about processor chips from international companies, they can manufacture their own processor around OpenSPARC core but why spent effort on reinventing the wheel?

 - This is my personal blog.
 The views expressed on these pages are mine alone and not those of my employer.